© 2008. State University of New York at Buffalo. All rights reserved.

-[Description and dates], Box/folder number, PCMS-0008, Wyndham Lewis Collection, 1917-1942, University Archives, State University of New York at Buffalo.Acquisition Information
+[Description and dates], Box/folder number, PCMS-0024, William Carlos Williams Collection, 1902-1960, The Poetry Collection, State University of New York at Buffalo.Acquisition Information

 Copyright of papers in the collection may be held by their authors, or the authors' heirs or assigns.
-Researchers must obtain the written permission of the holder(s) of copyright and the Poetry Collection before publishing quotations from materials in the collection.
-Most papers may be copied in accordance with the library's usual procedures unless otherwise specified.Processing Information
+Researchers must obtain the written permission of the holder(s) of copyright and the Poetry Collection before requesting photocopies and/or publishing quotations from materials in the collection.
+Once permission is obtained, most papers may be copied in accordance with the library's usual procedures unless otherwise specified.Processing Information

 No further accruals are expected to this collection.